dotlang/language/Enhancements.md

 ? - `x==y` does it compare references or calls `equals` of `x`?
+proposal: make ref equality and value eqality same thing, like string interning in java. which means, primitive data classes must be immutable.
+So, according to spec, `==` will compare references.
+To compare values you should use `equals`. but for primitive classes, `==` is fine -> developer should not memorize which data it is comparing. and interning will add overload to the runtime!

-proposal: make ref equality and value eqality same thing, like string interning in java. which means, primitive data classes must be immutable. if a class does not have any field and is immutable then compiler will do interning for it. if a class is immutable and small (like `int`) when `f(int x)` is called, compiler can simply copy the value onto the stack. if we keep it on the stack, how runtime should handle this:
+if a class does not have any field and is immutable then compiler will do interning for it. if a class is immutable and small (like `int`) when `f(int x)` is called, compiler can simply copy the value onto the stack. if we keep it on the stack, how runtime should handle this: